 Another notable solution is Diffusion\cite{NEURIPS2020_4c5bcfec}, a method originally used for image generation\cite{dhariwal2021diffusion, NEURIPS2020_4c5bcfec} and black‐box optimization\cite{krishnamoorthy2023diffusion}.
-Diffusion for hardware \gls{dse} has already been tested adapted\cite{ren2025diffuse} and show promising capabilities for \gls{dse}.
-Finally, LLM and agents based optimization is also recently showing an rising interest.
-FunSearch uses transformer agents to guide code‐generation tasks\cite{romera-paredes_mathematical_2024}, and AlphaEvolve employs LLMs with evolutionary strategies to propose design transformations\cite{novikov2025alphaevolve}.
+Diffusion for hardware \gls{dse} has already been adapted \cite{ren2025diffuse} and shows promising capabilities for \gls{dse}.
+Finally, LLM- and agentic-based optimization has also recently attracted increasing interest.
+FunSearch uses Transformer agents to guide code‐generation tasks\cite{romera-paredes_mathematical_2024}, and AlphaEvolve employs LLMs with evolutionary strategies to propose design transformations\cite{novikov2025alphaevolve}.
 Similarly, \cite{yao2024rtlrewriter} optimizes \gls{rtl} code.
-Instead of text, Circuit Transformer models directly learn on representation of the data structures to be optimized \cite{li2024circuit, li2024logic}.
-Although extremely promising, LLM‐based methods for low‐level hardware synthesis remain nascent and can be very costly in their execution.
+Instead of text, Circuit Transformer models directly learn on a representation of the data structures being optimized \cite{li2024circuit, li2024logic}.
+Although extremely promising, LLM‐based methods for low‐level hardware synthesis remain nascent and can be costly in their execution.